milvus-io/milvus-docs/site/en/userGuide/search/within_range.md

 # Conduct a Range Search

-Understanding how to filter your search results by the proximity of data points is crucial in vector database operations.
+Understanding how to filter your search results by the proximity of entities is crucial in vector database operations.
 A range search serves this exact purpose by narrowing down results according to the distance between a query vector and database vectors.
 This guide will walk you through the process of conducting a range search in Milvus, which consists of a vector similarity search followed by distance-based filtering.

 ## Quick steps for a range search